Molx32/websec/README.md

 Send the upload request to _Intruder_, then
 1. Add the file extension as the string to fuzz _e.g._ `filename="file.$jpg$"`
 2. In the payload list, choose "File extensions - Full"
-3. Add %00 to the list for null extensions
-4. Run the attack
+3. Run the attack in _Sniper mode_
-5. Check the responses status code and/or length to identify filtered extensions.
+4. Check the responses status code and/or length to identify filtered extensions.
 The extensions identified here must be excluded from the automated scan.

+#### Manual - Identify extension filtering bypass with null-byte
+This time, we want to use the null-byte to check if filtered extensions are accepted.
+For that, we want to fuzz all extensions and append a string like `%00.jpg` where `jpg` must be replaced by any allowed extension.
+Send the upload request to _Intruder_, then
+1. Add the file extension as the string to fuzz _e.g._ `filename="file.$filtered_extension$%00.jpg"`
+2. In the payload list set 1, choose "File extensions - Full"
+3. Run the attack in _Sniper_ mode
+4. Check the responses status code and/or length to filters bypass.

 #### First scan
 Run a first scan with all modules in order to check which are the different server responses.
 Based on those responses, we must determine :